Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Underwood's median income among taxpayers is $50,587 and the average is $61,960.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Underwood SA2 had a median income among taxpayers of $50,587 and an average of $61,960.
 This is lower than the national average, with Greater Brisbane having a median of $55,645 and an average of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $57,664 (median) and $70,628 (average).
-Census data indicates household, family and personal incomes in Underwood are at the 57th percentile nationally.
-The earnings profile shows that 36.1% of residents (2,701 people) earn between $1,500 and $2,999, similar to regional levels where 33.3% fall into this range.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates suggest approximately $57,664 (median) and $70,628 (average) as of September 2025.
+Census data indicates household, family and personal incomes in Underwood are around the 56th percentile nationally.
+The earnings profile shows that 36.1% of residents (2,701 people) fall into the $1,500 - 2,999 income bracket, similar to regional levels where 33.3% occupy this range.
 High housing costs consume 16.5% of income, but strong earnings place disposable income at the 64th percentile nationally.
 Underwood's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income